talesvisgueira/OpenEDI/README.md

-# ServerEDI
+# JOEDI
-Server Eletronic Date Interchange open source
+Java Open Eletronic Date Interchange this is